nmvalera/cfg-loader/docs/docs/guide.rst

 Quickstart
 ==========

-This page gives a good introduction to Config-Loader.
+This page gives a good introduction to Cfg-Loader.
 If not yet install please refer to the Installation section.

-Config-Loader is built upon `marshmallow`_ for deserializing data.
+Cfg-Loader is built upon `marshmallow`_ for deserializing data.
 It is recommended that you have some light knowledge of `marshmallow`_ before you try to setup you own configuration loader.